kickstartcoding/cheatsheets/kickstart-backend/8-postgres.md

 schema

-:   refers to the shape of your data -- that is to say, everything but the rows
+:   Refers to the shape of your data -- that is to say, everything but the rows

+index

+:   A feature that can basically be "turned on or off" on a per-column basis, makes look-ups which filter by that column faster (but writing to the table a little slower)

 database

-:   Refers to one particular application's data in the your database

-index

-:   Essentially, can be "turned on or off" on a column, makes look-ups which filter by that column faster
+:   A collection of tables

+schema (Postgres)

+:    For Postgres in particular, *schema* is also used to mean a grouping of tables, e.g. one database can have multiple schemas at once